A deep dive into Zendesk Sell features and pricing (2026)

 A look at the Zendesk App Marketplace, which is one of the integration Zendesk Sell features.

-These integrations are useful, but what if you could add a layer of intelligence across your entire workflow?
+These integrations are a major strength of the ecosystem, and you can enhance them further by adding a layer of intelligence across your entire workflow.

 What about the built-in AI?